AGRICULTURE RELATED CLUBS

 The purpose of Ozark Fisheries & Wildlife Association is to provide students interested in the field of conservation, fisheries, and/or wildlife management an organization with the benefits of professional experience through activities like cookouts, a deer aging workshop, wildlife counts, and wilderness first aid training.

-The purpose of the Horticulture Club is to provide hands-on opportunities to learn about horticultural fields through trips and special speakers.
-Some activities of the club are community service projects, visiting horticultural industries, fundraisers, and participation in the College's fall Homecoming.
+The purpose of the Horticulture Club is to provide additional opportunities in horticulture through social events, trips and speakers.
+Some activities of the club are community service projects, visiting horticultural gardens and industries, and participation in the College's fall Homecoming.

 Collegiate Farm Bureau Aggie Club